LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies: Basics of convexity in projective planes

-\begin{lemma} Assume that there a line missing the interior of a convex body.
-Then there is a line missing the body. \end{lemma} \begin{proof} Let $\CB$ be a convex body, let $\ell$ be a line missing the interior of $\CB$, let $I$ be the trace of $\ell$ on $\CB$ and assume that $I$ is nonempty (otherwise we are done).
-Let $\ell_{\infty}$ be a line missing the line segment $I$ and let $Q$ and $Q'$ be the two connected components of the complement of the lines $\ell$ and $\ell_\infty$ in $\pp$, as indicated in the left part of Figure~\ref{fundtwoone}.
+\begin{lemma} Assume that there is a line missing the interior of a convex body.
+Then there is a line missing the body. \end{lemma} \begin{proof} Let $\CB$ be a convex body, let $\aline$ be a line missing the interior of $\CB$, let $I$ be the trace of $\aline$ on $\CB$ and assume that $I$ is nonempty (otherwise we are done).
+Let $\aline_{\infty}$ be a line missing the line segment $I$ and let $Q$ and $Q'$ be the two connected components of the complement of the lines $\aline$ and $\aline_\infty$ in $\pp$, as indicated in the leftmost diagram of Fig.~\ref{fundtwoone}.